 Your best line of defence is to produce highly-targeted, optimized content to shift the narrative in your favor.
 However, it’s not as easy as it may seem.
 If you make the wrong decisions, you could unintentionally put your finger on the wrong side of the scale, making it even harder to suppress negative search results.

 6. Optimize press releases

-Press release optimization is another important corporate reputation management tactic.
+Press release optimization is another important reputation management tactic.
 Knowing what kind of content is newsworthy and promotable is a highly-specialized skill.
 This is especially true when it comes to crafting press releases after a crisis or unfavorable, viral news cycle.
 But, it’s equally important to make sure press releases are optimized to rank for your brand in Google.